mapcrafter/mapcrafter/docs/configuration.rst

     size 12 looks still good and is faster to render.

     Mapcrafter's pre-rendered textures include sizes 16 and 12.
-If you want to use other sizes, you will need to generate them using `blockcrafter <https://github.com/mapcrafter/blockcrafter>`_.
+If you want to use other sizes, or custom resource packs you will need to generate them using `blockcrafter <https://github.com/mapcrafter/blockcrafter>`_.

 **Tile Width** ``tile_width = <number>``